OXO Brew 12-Cup Coffee Maker review: brew into a mug or the 12-cup stainless steel, thermal carafe

 (Image credit: Future / Terri Williams)

-Regarding cleaning, I hand washed the carafe and lid, rainmaker, drip tray, and brew baskets (although the rainmaker, drip tray, brew baskets, and mixing tube are dishwasher safe).
+Regarding cleaning, I hand-washed the carafe and lid, rainmaker, drip tray, brew baskets, and mixing tube (although the rainmaker, drip tray, brew baskets, and mixing tube are dishwasher safe).
 I also used a damp cloth to wipe and dry the exterior of the coffee maker.
-Since the water tank is not removable, I left the lid open after each use, so any drops of water could eventually evaporate.
+Since the water tank is not removable, I left the lid open after each use so any drops of water could eventually evaporate.

-When the OXO Brew 12 Cup needs to be descaled, (which is every 90 cycles), an exclamation mark will appear on the display panel next to Clean.
-I haven’t had to descale the machine yet.
-However, it’s a simple process of using a descaling solution (or vinegar) and water, running the cleaning cycle, which takes around 25 minutes, and then following up with a water-only cycle.
+When the OXO Brew 12 Cup needs to be descaled (which is every 90 cycles), an exclamation mark will appear on the display panel next to Clean.
+I haven’t had to describe the machine yet.
+However, it’s a simple process of using a descaling solution (or vinegar) and water, running the cleaning cycle, which takes around 25 minutes, and following up with a water-only cycle.

-While using the OXO Brew 12 Cup Coffee Maker a measured a noise level reading of 51dB.
-This is equivalent to a quiet conversation or a quiet home.
+While using the OXO Brew 12 Cup Coffee Maker, I measured a noise level reading of 51dB, which is equivalent to a quiet conversation or a quiet home.

 OXO Brew 12 Cup Coffee Maker: Taste Test

-I tried a variety of ground coffee brands when testing the OXO Brew 12 Cup, including Zend Decaffeinated Blend, Big Island Swiss Water Decaf Coffee, and Bellweather Obata Honey Coffee.
+I tried various ground coffee brands when testing the OXO Brew 12 Cup, including Zend Decaffeinated Blend, Big Island Swiss Water Decaf Coffee, and Bellwether Obata Honey Coffee.
 When using the carafe, I also used the mixing tube, which is located in the carafe’s lid.
 The mixing tube stirs the coffee as it is brewing in the carafe.
-I’ve tested several dozen coffee makers, and OXO is the only manufacturer I’m aware of that makes a mixing tube.
+I’ve tested several dozen coffee makers, and OXO is the only manufacturer I know that makes a mixing tube.
 And OXO includes it in all three models.

 The mixing tube does appear to blend the coffee well so that the taste is consistent for each cup of coffee poured from the carafe.
 Whether brewing single-serve sizes or a carafe, the coffee was consistently rich and delicious.
 While the mixing tube may play some role, I’m sure this is due, in no small part, to the fact that the OXO Brew 12 Cup is SCA Gold Cup certified, which takes into account the brew ratio, strength, and time, to make the perfect cup of coffee.

 That’s why the quantity selections are important.
-The coffee maker makes adjustments based on smaller or larger quantities to ensure that the coffee doesn’t turn out to be bitter, sour, or watery.
-(However, keep in mind that sometimes, a tad bit of bitterness or sourness is desired, and conical baskets actually produce a more bitter, citrusy flavor.)
+The coffee maker adjusts based on smaller or larger quantities to ensure that the coffee doesn’t turn out bitter, sour, or watery.
+(However, keep in mind that sometimes a tad bit of bitterness or sourness is desired, and conical baskets actually produce a more bitter, citrusy flavor.)

 Should you buy the OXO Brew 12 Cup Coffee Maker?